 Attendance levels at New Haven area schools appeared to be normal on Monday, but across the country parents and children expressed increased fear about going to school, and a spate of bomb threats and other incidents locked down several schools.

 In perhaps the most nerve-wracking incident, police searched for a reported suspicious person near a Ridgefield, Conn., elementary school, resulting in a lockdown for part of the day.
 Ridgefield is about 15 miles southwest of Newtown, the site of Friday's massacre.
 Momaguin Elementary School in East Haven also was briefly shut down after the sound of fireworks were mistaken for gunshots.

 In another incident in Pennsylvania, a student's umbrella seen on surveillance video was mistaken for a gun, resulting in a 20-minute lockdown.
 Bomb threats at schools also received extra attention on Monday, with reports in West Virginia, Pennsylvania, Alabama, Florida and South Carolina, the Toronto area, and Abilene and San Antonio in Texas.
-At least two of the incidents resulted
+At least two of the incidents resulted in students' arrests.

 "I sent my 8-year-old to school because I wanted him to have normalcy," Melissa Federico wrote on Facebook.
 "I have not spoken to him about this tragedy and he still doesn't know anything about it.
 My concern this whole day has been is he safe?
 And it took all my strength to not go pick him up as soon as I heard about the lockdowns at East Haven and Ridgefield and Redding."